gargi510/driver-churn-prediction-azureml-pipeline/README.md

 In this project, I developed a scalable and accurate driver churn prediction solution for Ola using Azure Machine Learning Studio.
 The goal was to predict driver attrition based on driver demographics, income, tenure, and performance data from 2019 to 2020, supporting retention and operational strategies.

-The solution includes data preprocessing, feature engineering, automated model training with Azure AutoML, ensemble modeling, explainability, and deployment of a real-time inference endpoint.
+The solution includes data preprocessing, feature engineering, automated model training with Azure AutoML, ensemble modeling, explainability, and a deployment-ready pipeline.
+While the model has not been deployed in production yet to avoid unnecessary costs, the pipeline and artifacts are fully compatible with Azure ML deployment infrastructure for future use.

 ---